nikeplusdash/nikeplusdash/README.md

 <h1 align="center">Hi there, I'm Nikesh 👋</h1>

 I'm mostly fond of working on problems that involve designing and devleopment.
 I also love exploring new technologies/projects.
-Feel free to message me about projects and if you like my projects then consider starring them.
+Feel free to message me about projects and if you like my projects then consider ⭐starring⭐ them

 <p align="center">
 <a target="_blank" rel="noopener noreferrer" href="https://www.linkedin.com/in/nikesh-kumar/"><img alt="LinkedIn" height ="24px" style="margin:5px" src="images/li.png"></a>